-- 1. Go to File>New or press Cmd+N. Or, if the Welcome Window is visible at launch, double-click on [New Session]. - 2.
+- 1. Go to File>New or press Cmd+N. - 2.
 A new window appears for the newly created session.
-To give a name to the created session and to change its location, press the window's title or Cmd+S.
+To give a name to the created session and to change its location, press the window's title or Cmd+s.